hsachinraj/Azurelabs/Azure Lab_2.md

     <img src="./media2/image5.png" width="274" height="322" />

-9. Create an App Service Plan with the name MyHealthClinicDemo
+9. Create an App Service Plan with the name **MyHealthClinicDemo**

      <img src="./media2/image6.png" width="471" height="355" />

-10. Create a WebApp with the name MyHealthClinic and map the App Service Plan to “MyHealthClinicDemo” that you created in                    the previous step
+10. Create a WebApp with the name **MyHealthClinic** and map the App Service Plan to “MyHealthClinicDemo” that you created in                    the previous step

      <img src="./media2/image7.png" width="561" height="420" />

-11. Add “Application Settings for WebApps” with the name “connection strings” that is associated with your WebApp
+11. Add **Application Settings for WebApps** with the name “connection strings” that is associated with your WebApp

      <img src="./media2/image8.png" width="496" height="372" />

-12. Create a SQL Server with the name myhealthclinic and add an instance of Azure SQL database with the name myhealthclinicdb
+12. Create a SQL Server with the name **myhealthclinic** and add an instance of Azure SQL database with the name **myhealthclinicdb**

      <img src="./media2/image9.png" width="534" height="404" />